wireapp/wire-server-deploy/offline/wiab-staging.md

 - Pod → Node → host public IP → DNAT → Node → Ingress

-> **Note**: Using Let's encrypt with `cert-manager` requires internet access eg. `acme-v02.api.letsencrypt.org` to issue TLS certs and if you have chosen to keep the network private i.e. `private_deployment=true` for the VMs when applying nftables rules aka no internet access to VMs, then we need to make a temporary exception for this.
+> **Note**: Using Let's encrypt with `cert-manager` requires internet access ([to at least `acme-v02.api.letsencrypt.org`](https://letsencrypt.org/docs/acme-protocol-updates/)) to issue TLS certs.
+If you have chosen to keep the network private i.e. `private_deployment=true` for the VMs when applying nftables rules aka no internet access to VMs, then we need to make a temporary exception for this.
 >
 > To add a nftables masquerading rule for all outgoing traffic from your Wire environment, run the following command on the `adminhost`:
 >